modehnal/modehnal.github.io/README.md

   To fix this you can use the `update_coords()` method from `dogtail.rawinput` to offset (x, y) of the final coordinate.

-  I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application, so that the user is not forced to make manually offset for all clicks, although my recent experimenting and research is proving me wrong.
+  I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application, so that the user is not forced to make manually offset for all clicks, although my recent experiments and research is proving me wrong.

   This offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not work with both.